Snowflake

 Table example:

-As a best practice, we recommend adding an extra column to your customer table with a timestamp indicating when customer properties were last updated.
-The timestamp should be set to the current time on every change of customer data that gets imported to Bloomreach.
+Add an extra column to your customer table with a timestamp indicating when customer properties were last updated.
+Set the timestamp to the current time on every change of customer data imported to Bloomreach.

-This will prevent the delta update from overwriting any customer property values that were tracked in Engagement since the previous import.
+This prevents delta updates from overwriting customer property values tracked in Bloomreach since the previous import.

 Set up the Snowflake integration